 In front of the keeper is the resolute and resilient trio of Rudiger, Silva, and Azpiliticueta.
 They have been defensively very solid since Tuchel came and reverted to the Back-three system.

-Kante alongside Kovacic in the midfield engine is perfect as they provide dynamism and gives us the pace and intensity to drive the team up the field which is essential on counters to create high-quality opportunities.
+Kante alongside Kovacic in the midfield engine is perfect as they provide dynamism.
+This gives us the pace and intensity to drive the team up the field which is essential on counters to create high-quality opportunities.

 We’ll have our Industrious Mason Mount in the ten positions, where he has been sensational all season.
 (Even though I do think you can play this guy anywhere in the outfield you can get a half-decent job out of him he’s that energetic and productive)

-Upfront will be the double-act of German forwards Havertz and Werner, they were magnificent against Real Madrid in the semis you can recognize the pattern they work between themselves, this partnership can grow to a larger extent with time.
+Upfront will be the double-act of German forwards Havertz and Werner.
+They were magnificent against Real Madrid in the semi-final you can recognize the pattern they work between themselves.
+This partnership can grow to a larger extent with time.